 - Hydromorphone oral tablet is available as both a generic and brand-name drug.
-Brand names: Dilaudid and Exalgo.
+Brand name: Dilaudid.

 - Hydromorphone is also available in a liquid oral solution and a solution that a healthcare provider gives you in an injection.